How to Enable or Disable Time Zone Automatic Setting in Windows 11

 Using the Windows Registry (Admin Privileges Required)

-• Enter 3 to turn automatic time zones On.
+3to turn automatic time zones On. - Enter

 Troubleshooting Windows Time Synchronization

-If your Windows 11 clock shows the wrong time or drifts, troubleshooting Windows time synchronization using the Windows Time Service can fix it by syncing with an accurate server.
+If your Windows 11 clock shows the wrong time or drifts, you can troubleshoot Windows time synchronization.
+Using the Windows Time Service can fix this by syncing with an accurate server.

 You can still use the old-school method to sync your time.